-Veteran actors, Prunella Scales and Timothy West, have supported SOS Children for more than 20 yeas.
+Veteran actors, Prunella Scales and Timothy West, have supported SOS Children's Villages for more than 20 years.
 Prunella (best known for her role as Basil Fawlty's long-suffering wife Sybil in the British comedy Fawlty Towers) and Timothy (a film, stage and television actor) are loyal in their commitment to helping us make sure more children can be given a family and home.

-Prunella Scales says: “The wonderful thing about SOS Children is that it helps with almost every aspect of the children's needs.
+Prunella Scales says: “The wonderful thing about SOS Children's Villages is that it helps with almost every aspect of the children's needs.
 Yes, it provides them with food and shelter, but it's also there to help with their education and to cope with emotional trauma.”

-Karen England and Rebecca Knight, better known as the Operababes, have supported SOS Children since 2005.
-To date they have been incredibly dedicated in raising awareness of our work, including appearing at Classic Response, a concert held at the Royal Albert Hall in aid of SOS Children which also featured many classical artists including Aled Jones, G4 and Russell Watson.
+Karen England and Rebecca Knight, better known as the Operababes, have supported SOS Children's Villages since 2005.
+To date they have been incredibly dedicated in raising awareness of our work, including appearing at Classic Response, a concert held at the Royal Albert Hall in aid of SOS Children's Villages which also featured many classical artists including Aled Jones, G4 and Russell Watson.

 Following the success of BBC Two's ‘Equator’ - which charted a 25,000 mile spherical journey around the world, Simon Reeve and his team recently completed a journey along the Tropic of Capricorn, during which they visited SOS Children’s Village Tlokweng, Botswana.

 Leee says: “From within my heart I feel the urgent need to help others who are less fortunate than myself in any way I can.
-SOS Children gives me this opportunity.
-The work they do inside and outside the charity is a TRUE inspiration”
+SOS Children's Villages gives me this opportunity.
+The work they do inside and outside the charity is a TRUE inspiration.”

-London-based Musician Mo Brandis grew up in Germany and Swaziland, Southern Africa.
-His first album entitled "Mo' Atmosphere" will be released in 2010.
+London-based musician Mo Brandis grew up in Germany and Swaziland, Southern Africa.

-Mo’s parents run an orphanage and a school in Awassa, Ethiopa and he wrote his song "Live, Love & Learn" after visiting the project.
-The song features a children's choir from the village of Makibasa.
-Mo will be using this song to promote SOS Children’s World Orphan Week campaign 2010.
-You can listen to the song here: http://www.youtube.com/watch?v=jFD5-GvyP60
+Mo’s parents run an orphanage and a school in Awassa, Ethiopia and he wrote his song ‘Live, Love & Learn’ after visiting the project.
+Mo used this song to promote SOS Children’s World Orphan Week campaign in 2010.

 Mo says “Nobody can change the world alone... but EVERYBODY can make a little contribution to make it a better place”.
-We’re extremely lucky to have Mo’s talent and energy on board to help us give more orphaned children around the world a home and family for life.
+We’re extremely lucky to have Mo’s energy on board to help us give more children around the world a home and family for life.